-These application materials include: application to the CSD department, university application with official undergraduate transcripts, three letters of recommendation, and personal essay) and application to the university.
+These application materials include: application to CSDCAS (all official transcripts, 3 letters of recommendation, and personal essay) and application to the university.

 The fact that a student has met the minimal criteria listed above does not guarantee admission to the program.
-The enrollment in the graduate program is limited to a maximum number of students determined annually by the program faculty.
-In recent years, the number of students admitted annually has been 18 to 25.
+Enrollment in the graduate program is limited to a maximum number of students determined annually by the program faculty.
+In recent years, the number of students admitted annually has been 18.
 Applications for admission are reviewed only once per year for each program.

 UW-Eau Claire's master’s program in CSD is offered in two modalities: Residential and online.
 Both require successful completion of at least 54 CSD graduate credits.

 Full-time residential MS program